With you every step of the way, New Leaf can:

 New Leaf is looking to get over 2,800 people from across Cheshire into or closer to employment over the next three years.

 The project has been allocated £10.6 million of funding from the Building Better Opportunities programme, a key part of the Cheshire and Warrington Local Enterprise Partnership’s (LEP) European Funding Programme.
 The scheme sees the Big Lottery Fund matching funds from European Social Fund (ESF), which look to provide investment in local projects that increase economic development by investing in projects which will support skills development, employment and job creation, social inclusion and local community regeneration.

 Find out more about the fund here.

-The Achieve North West project provides support to unemployed offenders by offering access to training and learning as well as teaching skills to improve employment prospects.
-Achieve work with people on an individual basis to:
+Achieve North West provide support to unemployed offenders and ex-offenders by offering access to training and learning, as well as teaching them skills to improve employment prospects.
+Achieve North West work with people on the New Leaf programme to:

 Contact: Cilla Roberts (Project Manager)

 Cheshire West and Chester’s Skills and Employment team can provide support to enable people on the New Leaf programme to move into employment, through four Work Zones in Chester, Ellesmere Port, Northwich and Winsford.
 They provide:

 • A wide range of adult skills development opportunities

 • Training courses from confidence building through to Maths and English.

 Contact: Emma Cook (New Leaf ESF Project Co-ordinator)